tiffanystallings/project-restaurant-menu/README.md

 `$ python database_create.py`

 This is optional, but highly recommended.
 The program is currently configured for the second user (first after the dummy user) to have moderator-like abilities.
 Unwanted restaurants can be easily removed from the database via the web page, if need be.
+It will also allow you to see what the website looks like when restaurants have been added.

 Once the database is set up, the server can be run.